githubEdit

 • there is still no commonly accepted token standard for soulbound tokens.

-There is also the concept of multi-token standard, ERC-1155, for what are also called semi-fungible tokens.
+There is also the concept of multi-token standard, ERC-1155arrow-up-right, for what are also called semi-fungible tokens.
 A semi-fungible token is a non-fungible token that has a supply, that is a number of identical (fungible) digital assets associated with the token.
 If the supply is 1, we boil down to a non-fungible token.
 If the supply is greater that 1, then there are many identical copies on a unique asset, like the very same editions of a unique artwork.
-In this way, the ERC-1155 token can do the same functions as an ERC-20 and ERC-721 token, and even both at the same time.
+In this way, the ERC-1155 token can do the same functions as an ERC-20arrow-up-right and ERC-721arrow-up-right token, and even both at the same time.

-Tokenization or real world assets
+chevron-rightTokenization or real world assetshashtag

 To tokenize a real world asset (RWA) means to create a digital twin (a token) of the real asset.
 The digital twin is stored and exchanged on a blockchain.